AlibabaCloudDocs/elasticsearch/intl.en-US/Logstash/Pipeline task management/Logstash configuration files.md

 -   URL

     A URL ranges from a full URL to a simple identifier, such as foobar.
-If a URL contains a password, such as `http://user:paas@example.net`, the password portion is not recorded or displayed.
+If a URL contains a password, such as `http://user:paas@example.net`, the password is not recorded or displayed.

     ```
      my_uri => "http://foo:bar@example.net"